echonesis/GCD_courseproject/CodeBook.md

 - subject: This variable would reflect target subject who performed the activityIts ranging from 1 to 30.
 - activity: Links the class labels with their activity name, whose class is character.
 - measurements: total 66 types of measurements, which are summarized as follows.
 For all the derived variables, t means time-series detected values, which could be separated into X-, Y- and Z-axis.
+Besides, f means frequency-series of the detected data, which is the result of doing FFT on the time-series data.
 Functions of `mean()` and `std()` mean the arithmetic mean and standard deviation.

 ### BodyAcc
 Body Acceleration